-“Dr. Donley and Dr. Weil will utilize their expertise in quality, operations and efficiency to position these hospitals for the future,” said David Bronson, MD, President of Cleveland Clinic Community Hospitals.
+“Dr. Donley and Dr. Weil will utilize their expertise in quality, operations and efficiency to position these hospitals for the future,” said David Bronson, MD, President of Cleveland Clinic Regional Hospitals.
 “Both have thrived as leaders and we look forward to them assuming their new roles as presidents in January.
 We appreciate and thank both Jan and Mary for their dedication and leadership.”

 Dr. Donley, who will see patients and perform surgeries at Lutheran Hospital, joined Cleveland Clinic in 1995 and is Director of the Center for Foot and Ankle Surgery within the Orthopaedic and Rheumatologic Institute.
 He is also Chairman of the Professional Conduct Committee for Cleveland Clinic.